-William J. Baumol, "Productivity Incentive Clauses and Rate Adjustments for Inflation," Public Utilities Fortnightly 110 (July 22, 1982): 11-18.
+&lt;sup>32 William J. Baumol, "Productivity Incentive Clauses and Rate Adjustments for Inflation," Public Utilities Fortnightly 110 (July 22, 1982): 11-18.

-Assessing the Applicability of Selected Financial Incentive Regulation Methods - Chapter 2 productivity increases at a reasonable rate and to earn a premium rate of return if its productivity increases at a rate in excess of the targeted rate.
-Conversely, the mechanism penalizes the utility if its productivity increases at a rate less than the
+The targeted productivity technique does not automatically permit rate increases that fully recover increased costs, as cost adjustment clauses do.
+Instead, the mechanism provides the utility an opportunity to earn an adequate rate of return if its productivity increases at a reasonable rate and to earn a premium rate of return if its productivity increases at a rate in excess of the targeted rate.
+Conversely, the mechanism penalizes the utility if its productivity increases at a rate less than the targeted productivity rate.